A Caribbean Vacation on Grenada’s Beaches… Can It Get Any Better?

 airlines all fly

-into Point Salines International Airport (GND), which means Grenada is easily accessible to you.
+into Maurice Bishop International Airport (GND), which means Grenada is easily accessible to you.

 And once you are here, the superb network of roads make getting around Grenada easy.
 No part of this lovely island is out of your reach.